top of page

 Produced by Publica and Erect Architecture with a Foreword by Dinah Bornat who was co-chair of the MDA Sounding Board.

-This report from the Mayor’s Good Growth by Design initiative outlines how strategic built environment design can empower young Londoners' independent mobility.
-It consolidates research, policies, and practices to establish key principles for creating a child-friendly city.
-While existing research has delved into child-friendliness and mobility, their translation into urban design has been limited.
-This report addresses the gap, highlighting the pivotal role of the built environment in shaping youth mobility, encompassing public spaces, roads, and residential developments.
+This report from the Mayor's Good Growth by Design initiative shows how smart urban design can help young Londoners move around independently.
+It combines research, policies, and practices to create guidelines for a child-friendly city.
+While there's been research on child-friendliness and mobility, it hasn't been well applied to urban design.
+This report fills that gap, showing how the built environment - including public spaces, roads, and housing - affects youth mobility.

 2020